Ryan’s Hope: How DBS Surgery Changed His Life

 Ryan, 10 years old, wondered if he would ever get the chance to play the game he loves so much after a rare neurological movement disorder call dystonia changed his young life.
 He went from being a rough and tumble multi-sport athlete to using a wheelchair to get from class to class in his elementary school.

 Ryan became the 100th patient at Cook Children’s to receive deep brain stimulation(DBS) surgery on Monday, Nov.
 30, 2015.
 The surgery was performed by John Honeycutt, M.D., Cook Children’s medical director of Neurosurgery.

 Nearly two year later, it’s hard to imagine this little boy once struggled to walk or hold a pencil in his right hand.
 The successful DBS surgery has brought him back to the normal the Conder family knew before DBS robbed him of his childhood for more than a year.

 “I’m the happiest mom in the whole wide world,” Kayla, Ryan’s mom, said.
 “When he first got diagnosed we were shocked and it was really hard because we had to have help with almost everything.
 But now he doesn’t need help or want help.
 I’m just so excited and really amazed.
 I’m very thankful because he’s like he was before.”

-A week before Thanksgiving, Ryan returns to Cook Children’s for a checkup.
-As he and his family wait out in the lobby for their appointment, Dr. Honeycutt happens to walk by Ryan on his way into the Jane and John Justin Neurosciences Center.
+Last year as Ryan his family wait out in the lobby for their appointment, Dr. Honeycutt happens to walk by on his way into the Jane and John Justin Neurosciences Center.
 After a couple of steps, he realizes who he has passed and stops in his tracks.
 He comes back to say hello and marvels at the success of Ryan’s surgery.

 “It’s a modern medical miracle,” he tells Kayla.